 After, it's not as if the way we're spending all that money now is working.

-*They're appropriated at $41 billion, so the effectively make up the entire grant's portion of the pie chart.
+*They're appropriated at $41 billion, meaning they effectively make up the entire grants portion of the pie chart.